-If you’re planning to take the MCAT in 2015 or beyond, be forewarned: anticipated changes to the new MCAT will make it so today’s freshmen and sophomore pre-med students are already behind if they’re not registered for pre-med classes each and every semester.
+If you’re planning to take the MCAT in2015 or beyond, be forewarned: anticipated changes to the MCAT in 2015 will make it so today’s freshmen and sophomore pre-med students are already behind if they’re not registered for pre-med classes each and every semester.

 So what’s in the new MCAT?
 A lot of what was in the old MCAT, just more.
 And there are new additions that translate to additional coursework.
 Some of the same biology, general and organic chemistry, and physics will stay, but you’ll see some new classes in the lineup as well: cellular and molecular biology, plus genetics and biochemistry.
 Intro-level psychology and sociology courses will also be required.
 The MCAT’s new emphasis on social sciences and humanities is meant to test students’ ability to understand and communicate with patients, and show an understanding of important socio-cultural and behavioral effects on health.
 Research and statistics coursework will also be helpful, given the MCAT’s sharper focus on these areas.

 A welcome bit of news is what’s missing in the new MCAT test: the second semester organic chemistry requirement, the emphasis on physics, and the writing section.